5 British castles with romantic histories

 Who would write such words, and why?
 One theory is that the phrase was etched by the teenager Lady Alice Douglas-Pennant, daughter of the wealthy industrialist and Conservative MP Lord Penrhyn, who lived at the castle more than 100 years ago.
 “We kept coming across the same story that as a young woman Lady Alice had fallen for one of the castle staff, possibly a gardener,” Turgoose told the BBC.
 "Such a crush would not have gone down well with her father… and the story goes that he forced her to stay in the nursery to keep her away from her love."

-Read our 6 historical movies to watch this Valentine’s Day
+Read our recommendations for 6 historical movies to watch this Valentine’s Day